NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 Where ___ would be the specific testing file you would like to run.

-We note based on the github workflows, we have 89% test coverage.
+We note based on the github workflows, we have 88% test coverage and it would be higher without main.py.